AmarilloArts/AmarillosVibrance/README.md

 Your typical Blender "Fac" parameter that controls how much this node affets the mix.
 0 means no Vibrance added at all (which is the same as not using this node).
 1 means full effect.

 ## Wow you must be a genious!!
 Thank ChatGPT, not me.
 I won't take real "credit" for this.
-I just sat with the good ol' Yippity for an hour or two.
+I just sat with the ol' Yippity for an hour or two.